-A minimum of 3 to 5 business days is required, although, plan review time may vary depending on workload and availability to accomplish a review.
+Plan reviews are completed once a week, although, plan review time may vary depending on workload and availability to accomplish a review.

 Inspection times are 9am to 12pm and 1pm to 4pm.
 No set appointment times.
 An AM or PM inspection may be scheduled only if the inspector needs to enter the home (which includes the garage) to complete the inspection.
 During the summer months, we will only accept an AM time block for inspections located in the attic.
 The inspectors do not call prior to arriving for an inspection.